-Carnegie Mellon Architecture graduates throw their caps in celebration on the lawn of the College of Fine Arts building.
+Carnegie Mellon Architecture Ph.D. recipients await the start of the diploma ceremony.
 Credit: Long Q Hong

 The ARCC King Student Medal Program for Excellence in Architectural + Environmental Research is given by the Architectural Research Centers Consortium (ARCC) based upon criteria that acknowledge innovation, integrity and scholarship in architectural and/or environmental design research.